Pray4Lovee/pezkuwi-sdk/bridges/snowbridge/pallets/inbound-queue-v2/README.md

 **4. Message Conversion:** Once verified, the message data is translated into XCM via a MessageConverter implementation.
 This translation includes extracting payload details, XCM instructions, and bridging asset references.

-**5. XCM Dispatch:** The resulting XCM message is dispatched to the target AssetHub parachain for further processing.
-Depending on the `xcm` provided in the payload, more messages may be sent to parachains after AssetHub.
+**5. XCM Dispatch:** The resulting XCM message is dispatched to the target AssetHub teyrchain for further processing.
+Depending on the `xcm` provided in the payload, more messages may be sent to teyrchains after AssetHub.

 **6. Relayer Reward:** The relayer is rewarded with Ether (the relayer_fee portion), paid out by the configured RewardPayment handler, which accumulates rewards against a relayer account, which may be claimed.